scalar-labs/scalar-terraform/modules/aws/scalardl/cluster/README.md

-# Cluster Module of ScalarDL
+# Cluster Module of Scalar DL
-The Cluster module deploys a ScalarDL cluster.
+The Cluster module deploys a Scalar DL cluster.

 ## Inputs